 Executive Producer's Statement

 As a Native American (Sicangu Lakota), it's an honor to represent a project that is showcasing the voice of our Native youth.
 The resiliency that our young Native children are showing by moving beyond their struggles to help the community is an inspirational story that everyone should get behind.
 This is a remarkable group of young individuals who are speaking up and bringing hope, honoring life.
 It is also our responsibility as adults and human beings of any race, to care and to find solutions for suicide amongst our children.
 What a travesty it is for a young person to have to resort to suicide in order to want to put the pain away.
 Why would someone not care about this issue?
 I’ve been using my platform in Hollywood to discuss our Native people's issues for decades and I feel strongly about this film’s mission to bring a wider awareness and a story of resiliency and hope, against insurmountable odds.

 Producer / Director

-"Miros" began as a volunteer for THE BEARS ON PINE RIDGE in 2020 and soon became a driving force as a producer for the project.
-Her efforts have helped to take this short film project to dozens of festivals and screenings, in an effort to spread awareness about the ongoing Indigenous youth mental health crisis.
-Miros was also instrumental in helping the TBOPR project become a feature film, expected to broadcast on public television later this year.
+"Miros" began as a volunteer for THE BEARS ON PINE RIDGE, after filming had completed.
+Her efforts have helped to take the short film project to dozens of festivals and screenings, in an effort to spread awareness about the ongoing Indigenous youth mental health crisis.

 PR and Impact Strategy Team